 The following pyramid list is presented according to the official narrative preferred by Egyptologists.
-We’ll mainly be focusing on the pyramids that you can go and visit as a tourist in Egypt, while many of the unfinished or off-limits pyramids have been left out.
+And we’ll mainly be focusing on the pyramids that one can go and visit as a tourist in Egypt.

-If you really want to full story on Egyptian pyramids, check below for some recommended reading.
+If you’re looking for a complete list of all the Egyptian pyramids, check below for some recommended reading.

 3rd Dynasty Pyramids

 It was Egypt’s 3rd Dynasty, which began around 2868 BC, that gave birth to the country’s Pyramid Age.
 While Djoser’s Step Pyramid, the world’s very first, still looks fantastic today, Djoser’s immediate successors wouldn’t have quite as much success.

 The Step Pyramid of Djoser

 Mastabas were a traditional form of Egyptian tomb built as stone rectangular structures.
 But King Djoser and his architect Imhotep decided to see what would happen if they stacked multiple limestone mastabas on top of one another.

 After the base was initially constructed, Imhotep decided to expand it and add three additional smaller layers on top, resulting in a four-stepped pyramid.